-Tricia brandishes a blackberry vine she just pruned.
+Tricia pruning a blackberry vine.
 Learn some pruning tricks here for bountiful berries.

 Red and golden raspberries don’t just look different from black raspberries—they need more support and their canes should be tied to structures.

 Tricia strings twine from post to post as support for red raspberries.
 When it’s time to cut down and discard the canes, the twine can go along with them.